Irvine’s

 nautical heritage is housed here.

-in Scotland and Clyde shipbuilding.
+The Scottish Maritime Museum houses an important collection of ships and nautical artifacts relating to the history of shipping in Scotland and Clyde shipbuilding.
 On show is the S.V.
 Carrick the world's

 oldest colonial clipper ship built in 1864.
 The Engine Shop is a massive